factana/fogwing-mqtt-connector-c-lang/README.md

 ## Fogwing-mqtt-client-c-lang (windows & linux)

-**Note:-** These SDKs are currently in preview and are subject to change.
+**Notes:-** These SDKs are currently in preview and are subject to change.

 ### Pre-requisites:
 - [MQTTClient.h](https://github.com/eclipse/paho.mqtt.c)